Jim McNeill: Polar and Expedition Career

 He has trained and guided many groups to the Polar Regions, including BBC film crews.
 He has clocked up hundreds of days solo travel, travelling as a safety consultant for film crews and living and learning from the Inuit covering thousands of miles either on foot, skis, snowmobile, by yacht or by dog sled.
 His expeditions have taken him to the Antarctica via the Southern Ocean (South Orkney Islands), mainland Canada, mainland Norway, Svalbard, Baffin Island, Cornwallis Island, Bathurst Island, Ellesmere Island and the Arctic Ocean for his attempts to reach the North Pole of Inaccessibility.

 He spent over 170 days during the course of three separate expeditions on Ellesmere Island; (i) to the Geomagnetic North Pole via Sverdrup Pass from Eureka up the eastern coast to the Darling Peninsula (ii) following a pack of eight wolves and (iii) following three adults and six cubs on both occasions with a BBC film crew.

-Since 2001 at his base in Resolute Bay and more recently since 2010 at his base in Longyearbyen, Svalbard Jim annually trains ordinary people to become polar competent.
-To date he has trained over 400 people and led 7 flagship expeditions.
+From 2001 at his base in Resolute Bay and more recently since 2010 at his base in Longyearbyen, Svalbard Jim has trained ordinary people to become polar competent.
+To date he has trained over 450 people and led 7 flagship expeditions.